pivotal/blog/content/post/orca-profiling.md

 {{< responsive-figure src="/images/orca-profiling/arch.png" >}}

-GPORCA and its host system (GPDB or HAWQ) use a data exchange language (DXL) to exchange information such as the query, metadata information, and database settings.
+GPORCA and its host system (GPDB or HAWQ) use a data exchange language (DXL) to pass information such as the query, metadata information, and database settings.

 * **Algebrizer (Query To DXL Translator)**, takes as input a parsed GPDB or HAWQ query object and returns its DXL representation.
 The serialized DXL is then shipped to GPORCA for optimization.
-DXL has some basic assumptions such as (a) having clauses are converted into select predicates, (2) group by logical operator has a project list that contains only grouping columns and aggregates and not expression.
+DXL assumes that `having` clauses are converted into select predicates, and the `group by` logical operator has a project list that contains only grouping columns and aggregates and not expressions.
 The algebrization mutates the input query into a normalized query form to ensure the DXL conforms to these assumptions.

 * **DXL To Logical Expression Translator** takes as input the DXL query object and converts it into an internal logical tree representation on which optimization is done.

-* **Expression Pre-Processing** takes as input an logical expression tree and produces an equivalent logical expression tree after applying some heuristics such as pushing select to the scan, removing unnecessary computed columns, and contradiction detections.
+* **Expression Pre-Processing** takes as input a logical expression tree and produces an equivalent logical expression tree after applying some heuristics such as pushing select to the scan, removing unnecessary computed columns, and detecting contradictions.

-* **GPORCA Optimization Phases**  Orca uses a search mechanism to navigate through the space of possible plan alternatives and identify the plan with the least estimated cost.
+* **GPORCA Optimization Phases**  GPORCA uses a search mechanism to navigate through the space of possible plan alternatives and identify the plan with the least estimated cost.
 The search mechanism is enabled by a specialized  {\em Job Scheduler} that creates dependent or parallel work units to perform query optimization in three main steps.
 First, the `exploration` phase increases the search space by generating equivalent logical expressions for each subexpression.
 Second, in the `implementation` phase, GPORCA considers alternative physical implementation of the different operators.
-For instance, implementing join via a nested loop loop join or a hash join, or implementing a aggregate operation via a streaming or a hash based implementation.
+For instance, it might choose between implementing join via a nested loop loop join or a hash join.
+Or it might choose between implementing a aggregate operation via a streaming or a hash based implementation.
 Lastly, in the `optimization` phase we enforce the required physical properties (such as distribution, and sort order) and cost the different plan alternatives to pick the best execution plan.

 * **Statistics Derivation** takes as input a logical expression and statistics to return the output cardinality.